-We regularly hold second hand uniform events where you can pick up any items you may require.
-These dates are published in our school newsletter and on our ClassDojo system.
-You can also contact our PSA (Parent Support Advisor) Penny Cherry if you are struggling to afford/obtain uniform pcherry@kernowlearning.co.uk
+Preloved uniform where you can pick up any items you may require are based in the front entrance of the school.
+Parents and carers can help themselves to any preloved uniform.
+You can also contact our PSA (Parent Support Advisor) Penny Cherry if you need support with uniform pcherry@kernowlearning.co.uk